Practical Advice on Brexit Preparations

 Disclaimer:

-This document has been written by Josh Barling, CEO of Sellerdeck, and is information gathered from multiple resources with the intention of providing practical advice to Sellerdeck customers.
+This document has been written by Josh Barling, General Manager of Sellerdeck, and is information gathered from multiple resources with the intention of providing practical advice to Sellerdeck customers.
 Sellerdeck cannot take responsibility for the way readers use and apply this information.

 Sellerdeck has considered the actions required for eCommerce businesses using Sellerdeck Desktop.
 This document highlights the key areas and actions required to minimise the impact from Brexit.